Yuhala/sgx-dnet/README.md

 ## Debug hints
 - The `sgx-gdb` debug tool is recommended for debugging your enclave application.
 - In case you have "strange" `seg faults`, your neural network may be too large to fit in the enclave heap.
-- Try increasing the enclave size i.e the `HeapMaxSize` parameter in the enclave config file.
+- Try increasing the enclave heap size i.e the `HeapMaxSize` parameter in the enclave config file.
 It is `2GB` (0x80000000) by default.

 ![Darknet Logo](http://pjreddie.com/media/files/darknet-black-small.png)